Suavia Azienda Agricola

 In 1982 Giovanni Tessari and his wife Rosetta, aware of their land’s great potential for producing high-quality wines, decided to stop taking their grapes to the local cooperative winery in order to produce their own wine.
 They felt a strong bond with the area’s tradition and culture, and so they decided to name their winery Suavia after the ancient town of Soave.

-Suavia’s modern and efficient winery was designed to produce only white wines using the best technology available, in order to obtain the very best from the region’s native grapes.
+Suavia’s modern and efficient winery was designed in order to obtain the very best from the region’s native grapes.
 There were two crucial points to the winery design: the first was to develop a structure capable of making the best possible use of gravity to reduce the movement of must and wine to a minimum, and the second was to create an architectural style that would blend seamlessly in with the surrounding wine producing landscape.